History of Niamey: Colony of Niger and development of capital

 By 1930, Niamey had a city plan that designated an indigenous quarter near the river and a European quarter further inland, separated by a park called the zone sanitaire.
 Military barracks and the governor's palace were located near the indigenous quarter.
 In late 1930 and early 1931, government buildings were constructed and the governor's palace was completed; this involved about 1,000 men being assigned six-month jobs.
-Also in 1931, the French administration created the chieftancy of Niamey, appointing Salaman's former servant as chief, but it was unrecognised by locals.
+Also in 1931, the French administration created the chieftaincy of Niamey, appointing Salaman's former servant as chief, but it was unrecognised by locals.
 The 1931 Niger famine occurred in the western part of the colony, including Niamey, after low rainfall and crop failure the previous year.
 In May 1931, the city began seeing an influx of displaced people.
 The administrator of Niamey began grain distributions, which served thousands of women and children daily.
 Finding it difficult to deter fraudulent applications for aid, the administration halted distributions and denied migrants.
 A case brought to the Human Rights League accused the administration in Niamey of criminal mismanagement during the famine.
 The wave of migrants increased the city's population tenfold, but most left after the famine ended.
 Those who remained established informal settlements with mostly thatched mud buildings on the edge of the indigenous quarter.
 The population increase led colonial administrators to increase policing of hygiene.

 In the 1930s, planning of the capital focused on administrative necessities.
 Urban planning also began focusing on health initiatives such as clean water to prevent malaria.
 The health plan required the relocation of the original neighbourhoods, except for Gaweye, to the plateau.
 The administration gave free land to residents who relocated, but most wished to stay on the river bank.
 After a 1935 fire destroyed many straw buildings, residents were required to move to mudbrick houses.
 The land distributed by the administration resulted in multiethnic neighbourhoods.
 An urban plan implemented in 1937 divided the city into the European city, the indigenous city, and a commercial and industrial zone.
 The European city was designed as a garden city, as had been done in Dakar, with green spaces and roundabouts.
 After authorities determined that the city had too little groundwater for wells, a river-based water supply was built the same year.
 Water pipes were built by 1940, initially only serving European households, with standpipes installed in indigenous neighbourhoods.
 Most parts of the urban plan, including a greenbelt and a train station, were cancelled after colonial officials left for the Second World War, and the administration prioritised commercial farming over infrastructure.
 Niamey experienced another famine in 1940 during the Vichy France government.